voxsim/knowledge/software-engineer/ruby.md

 A variable's value is gotten simply by using the name of the variable.
 The following has the value 10:

     number + this_is_my_variable # returns 10

-## Strings, Objects and Methods

-Strings are sequences of text in quotation marks.
-You can use single or double quotes.

-    name = 'simon'
-    name = "simon"

-Strings are objects in Ruby.
-This means that they have methods.
-(In fact everything in Ruby is an object.)

-A method call looks like this:

-    "simon".upcase # returns "SIMON"

-A method is a function for a particular type of object.
-In this case, the thing before the period is the object, in this case a string _simon_.
-The method is _upcase_.
-It capitalizes its object.

-Like functions, methods can have arguments.

-    "bookkeeper".include?('book') # returns true

-This method is _true_ if its argument _book_ is a substring of _bookkeeper_.

-You can also concatenate strings using the + operator.

-    "dog" + "house" # returns "doghouse"

 ## Function Definitions